longisland/multiplayer-rock-paper-scissors-dev/README.md

 - Multiplayer gameplay with real-time updates
 - Player registration and session management
-- Match creation and joining
+- Match creation and joining with betting system
+- Enhanced betting animations and visual feedback
-- Player statistics tracking
+- Player statistics tracking with coin management
-- Rematch functionality
+- Rematch functionality with stake preservation
 - Persistent user data and game history with PostgreSQL
 - Real-time game state with Redis
 - Automatic match cleanup on disconnection
-- Transaction support for game results
+- Transaction support for game results and betting
+- Explicit visual feedback for all game actions

 ## Project Structure